Vial (band)

 Vial (stylized in all caps) is an American punk rock band, formed in 2019 in Minneapolis, Minnesota and consisting of vocalist-guitarist KT Branscom, vocalist-drummer Katie Fischer, and vocalist-bassist Taylor Kraemer.
 Grey Kanfield is the former bassist of the band, leaving the band in 2022.

 Vial released their debut EP, Grow Up, in November 2019.
 Their first full-length album, Loudmouth, was released in July 2021.
 The EP Burnout was released in March 2024.
 A re-recorded version of their first EP, under the new title Grow the Fuck Up, was released in November 2024.
+The band's second full-length album, Hellhound, was released in March 2026.